 THIS IS IN BETA

-4 different proximity sensors are on the front of the Rafiki (left, left front, right front and right).
-This plugin convert the information provided from these sensors into variables in ARC.
+4 different proximity sensors are on the front of the Rafiki (left, left front, right front, and right).
+This plugin converts the information provided from these sensors into variables in ARC.
 If the object is close to a particular direction, the motor controller will not allow the robot to move or turn in that direction.
 ARC is connected to the bumper subsystem controller via serial.
 This sensor is also used in the SLAM module along with the LIDAR sensor and drop off sensors.

 A serial command of "Q0" will return the name of the sensor.
 There will be another plugin that you will be able to use to identify all of the Rafiki subsystem controller boards.
 For now, you will have to identify this controller and specify the name of the COM port in the config section of this plugin.
 The user can identify which port is used for the front bumper by sending a Q0 serial command to the controller com port which needs to be set to 9600, N, 8, 1 which is the default configuration in Windows.
 This can be done via an Arduino serial monitor or via the Serial Terminal (PC) control in the General list of controls.

 This plugin will update 4 variables.
 You can use these values to then do things withing ARC.
-They are are called
+They are called